 After the nightmare of the past year, we could all do with a lift to see us through this particularly grim start to 2021.
 As the UK lockdown lifts gradually over the coming months, wouldn’t it be nice to have a splashy holiday later in the year to look forward to?

-Travel within the UK or overseas is currently banned, with non-essential journeys and overnight stays illegal under the third national lockdown.
+Travel within the UK or overseas is currently banned, with non-essential travel discouraged and overnight stays still illegal.
 But the UK’s rollout of the vaccines is now well under way – and taking place much faster than many expected.
 This should definitely have us all feeling optimistic about things opening up sometime soon.
 So what can we expect?

 When will we be allowed to travel abroad?